bmarrdev/android-DecoView-charting/README.md

         .build();
 ```

 It is possible to use a custom font for the text used on the data labels.
-Load the font from your Android assets folder and use the SeriesLabel.Builder().setTyoeface(...) to set the font.
+Load the font from your Android assets folder and use the SeriesLabel.Builder().setTypeface(...) to set the font.

 Insetting arc radius
 ===